Sahara Beck

 Sahara Beck (born 1996) is an Australian singer and songwriter, from the Sunshine Coast.
-She has released two studio albums: Volume One (2011) and Panacea (2016), and three EPs: You Could Be Happy (2013), Bloom (2014) and Queen of Hearts (2019).
-Beck has won multiple Queensland Music Awards.
+She has released three studio albums and four EPs.
+Beck has won multiple Music Awards.

 Early life

 Beck was born in Darwin, Northern Territory in 1996, and comes from a musical family.
 As a child, she used to watch Mary Poppins which inspired Beck to sing.
 She took on vocal lessons, piano lessons, guitar lessons and trumpet lessons.

 Musical career

 2009–2011: Early years and Volume One

 By the age of 13 she dazzled the local musician, Harii Bandhu, by joining to sing with him on her Dad's birthday party.
 Bandhu took on a mentoring role for Beck and has given her opportunities to perform on live gigs, as she has written numerous original songs which Bandhu later refined and recorded nine with Geir Brillian.
 In 2011 her debut album was then formed, Volume One when she was only 15 years of age upon release.